 To enable encryption manually, the location of the required key and certificate files shoud be specified in the Percona XtraDB Cluster configuration.
-If you do not have the necessary files, see Generating Keys and Certificates Manually.
+If you do not have the necessary files, see Generate keys and certificates manually.

-Note: Encryption settings are not dynamic.
+Encryption settings are not dynamic.
 To enable it on a running cluster, you need to restart the entire cluster.